matomo-org/matomo/tests/javascript/README.md

 # JavaScript Tests

 ## Setup
-Javascript integration tests require an installed Piwik and ensure the `[database_tests]` section in `piwik/config/config.ini.php` is set up correctly, i.e. with th correct password to prevent the following error: `SQLSTATE[28000] [1045] Access denied for user 'root'@'localhost' (using password: NO)`
+JavaScript integration tests require an installed Piwik and ensure the `[database_tests]` section in `piwik/config/config.ini.php` is set up correctly, i.e. with th correct password to prevent the following error: `SQLSTATE[28000] [1045] Access denied for user 'root'@'localhost' (using password: NO)`

 The tests will create a database named `tracker_tests` and store several tracking requests in it.